limlauer-latch/openkit/documentation/get_doors_and_properties.md

 		⇒ Check the token hasn't expired and refresh the token if needed.
 - `500 Internal Server Error`: there was an unexpected error.
 		⇒ Contact Latch Support

+[^1]: Elevators usually have a reader that is set up as a regular door in Mission Control but has the name elevator; "Elevator" type doors are less common and use weigand codes to provide access, which OpenKit doesn't support.